-One of the world’s largest and most dynamic hotel Companies has strengthened its already extensive African portfolio in 2015 via the opening of numerous new establishments.
+One of the world’s largest and most dynamic hotel Companies, Carlson Rezidor, has strengthened its already extensive African portfolio in 2015 via the opening of numerous new establishments.

 Targeting both new and existing countries of operation, the latest additions represent 15 years of expansion on the continent, having initially introduced its internationally-recognised brands – Quorvus Collection, Park Plaza, Country Inns & Suites by CarlsonSM, Radisson Blu, Radisson Red and Park Inn by Radisson – to Africa at the turn of the century, in South Africa.